 Senior Vice President of State and Federal Affairs – Brewster Bevis coordinates AIF’s lobby team and all research advocacy efforts in Tallahassee and Washington, D.C.
 He previously served as Senior Director of Legislative Affairs for the National Association of Builders & Contractors.
 Bevis worked in Congress for several years and is a former Presidential Appointee in the Bush administration.
 He attended Florida State University where he earned a B.S. in International Affairs.

-Vice President of Administration & Services – Michelle Smith joined the AIF team in October 1996.
-As the Vice President of Administration & Services Department, she oversees the daily administrative and facilities operations.
+Senior Vice President of Administration & Services – Michelle Smith joined the AIF team in October 1996.
+As the Senior Vice President of Administration & Services Department, she oversees the daily administrative and facilities operations.
 Over the past years, Michelle has served in many leadership roles with several of Tallahassee’s non-profit organizations.
 A graduate from Florida State University, she earned a B.S. degree in Business Management.